 It will come as no surprise that we believe it’s important to keep an eye on your competition.
 This article offers ten things you can start doing today.
 Many of your competitors want your customers.
 So, it seems pointless spending so much money on developing new business when your competitors are taking existing and potential customers off you.
 Of course, using Octopus Intelligence would be an excellent idea, but you can also look to do it yourself.
-And it need not cost you a fortune either.
+And, either way, it need not cost you a fortune either.
 So here are 10 marketing tools to spy on your competitors:

 1. Just Google it

 Google search.
 Once you have defined what you are looking for, any research should begin with a simple Google search and then visiting your competitor’s website.
 However, there are other search engines which may give you a different set of results.
 Like Bing, Yahoo, Ask etc.

 Then they are the metasearch engines like Dogpile, Yippy, Startpage, Carrot2 and Metacrawler.
 A meta search engine is a specialised search engine which aggregates results from data of other search engines.
 Meta search engines are either generalists or topic/industry specialised.
 Also, if you are searching overseas, use a local search engine but make sure you have a VPN switched on, so they think you are in that country.
 Another insider secret to remove Google’s search results personalisation is to add “pws=0” at the end of the search string.